mateuszjurewicz/notes_public/English Vocabulary.md

 strongly influential to later developments (of a work of art).
 - `septum`
 the middle barrier between nostrils.
 Not be confused with `philtrum`, which is cleft above lips.
+- `shamisen` (Japanese instrument) a traditional Japanese instrument, resembling a guitar.
+It's name means "3 strings", it's originally Chinese, and is fretless.
+The resonance chamber isn't made entirely from wood, instead the front is covered with a stretched cured cat-skin (traditionally), much like a banjo.
+The player uses a large pick with handle, called _bachi_.
+A more generic term for picks is a `plectrum`, a tool used for plucking or strumming stringed instruments.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `snaggletooth` & `snaggletoothed`